M-Illich/setmincheck-experiment/README.md

     ```
     docker run --mount type=bind,source=/absolute/path/on/host,target=/home/setmincheck-experiment/plots exp
     ```
 	where the `/absolute/path/on/host` must be an accessible path on the host machine and will contain pdf files with the plot for the results of each conducted test case.
-The plots are created after the experiment is finished, whose progress is indicated in the standard output.
+The plots are created after the experiment is finished, whose progress is displayed in the standard output.